Sandy Koufax (1972)

 Koufax struggled in 1956, and he ended the season with a 4.91 ERA in 16 games.
 In 1957, although he was in the starting rotation at the beginning of the season, he spent much of the season on the bench.
 The next year, his first season with over 150 innings pitched, Koufax had an 11-11 record with 131 strikeouts to 105 walks and a 4.48 ERA in 40 games.

 Koufax was diagnosed with traumatic arthritis in 1964 and it limited his pitching to 29 games.
-Although his playing time was somewhat limited, he won the Sporting News Pitcher of the Year award that season.
+Although his playing time was somewhat limited, he won the Sporting News Pitcher of the Year award.
+He finished the season with a 19-5 win-loss record, 223 strikeouts to 53 walks, and a 1.74 ERA in 223.0 innings in 29 games.

-Koufax came back strong in 1965, winning again the National League Cy Young award, Triple Crown for pitchers, Sporting News Pitcher of the Year award, and another World Series MVP award and the Babe Ruth award.
+Koufax had another strong season in 1965, winning again the National League Cy Young award, Triple Crown for pitchers, Sporting News Pitcher of the Year award, and another World Series MVP award and the Babe Ruth award.
 That season he again led the National League in innings pitched, wins, ERA, strikeouts, and complete games, ending the season with a 26-8 record, 382 strikeouts to 71 walks, and a 2.04 ERA.
 He pitched his only perfect game on September 9, 1965.
 In that game, Koufax struck out 14 batters, the most batters struck out in any perfect game.
+In the 1965 postseason, he gave up 13 hits and no runs.
+He struck out 29 batters and walked 5 in 24.0 innings in 3 games.

 In 1966, his last season in the major leagues, Koufax had another stellar year.
 He won his third Cy Young award and third Triple Crown, leading the National League once again in innings pitched, wins, ERA, strikeouts, and complete games.
 He also won his fourth Sporting News Pitcher of the Year award.
-He played in 41 games that season with a 27-9 record, 317 strikeouts to 77 walks, and a 1.73 ERA.
+He played in 41 games that season with a 27-9 record, 317 strikeouts to 77 walks, and a 1.73 ERA in 323.0 innings.
+He pitched 27 complete games that year.

 Awards and MLB Records